 Teaching is, at its core, just the presentation of facts and theories.
 The more of this information that students can retain, the more successful a method of teaching can be seen to be.
-If students struggle to process information through a teaching method, they can become disengaged and retention levels will drop.
+Students who struggle to process information through a teaching method can become disengaged, and retention levels will drop.
 This applies regardless of whether we’re talking about school education, higher learning, or workplace training.

-Here we’re going to look at how virtual reality and augmented reality can help revolutionise how we educate and are educated.
+Here we’ll look at how virtual and augmented reality can help revolutionize how we educate and are educated.

 A More Immersive Experience

-Thanks to its highly immersive mature, VR can transport students to different places and times without them leaving the comfort or safety of their school or home.
-In the UK, a company called Immersive VR Education is already experiencing success with this method and, even as far back as 2018, partnered with the BBC to create a VR experience entitled 1943: Berlin Blitz that placed students inside the cockpit of a Lancaster Bomber.
+VR can transport students to different places and times without leaving the comfort or safety of their school or home.
+Thanks to its highly immersive maturity.
+Immersive VR Education is already experiencing success in the UK with this method.
+Even as far back as 2018, it partnered with the BBC to create a VR experience entitled 1943: Berlin Blitz that placed students inside the cockpit of a Lancaster Bomber.

-A mix of VR simulations and archive audio created a way to bring learning to life, creating a real, highly accessible learning experience for children.
+A mix of VR simulations and archive audio created a way to bring learning to life.
+They were making a natural, highly accessible learning experience for children.

-Using AR and VR headsets, teachers can perfectly illustrate what they are explaining, helping a student’s understanding of the concepts.
+Using AR and VR headsets, teachers can perfectly illustrate what they are explaining, helping students understand the concepts.

 See the World

-School trips are a time-honoured method of trying to make education exciting for children.
-Taking them to art galleries, museums, or historical sites in an attempt to engage them more with the source material.
+School trips are a time-honored method of making education exciting for children and taking them to art galleries, museums, or historical sites to engage them more with the source material.

-Using VR, these trips can be experienced not only without leaving the school, but it also opens up so many more possibilities and options for classes to experience.
+Using VR, these trips can be experienced not only without leaving the school but also open up many more possibilities and options for classes to experience.

-It also has the added bonus of making experiences cheaper than traditional school trips, making them more accessible for those in school whose parents may not be able to afford to send them away or schools who can’t afford to organise trips anywhere outside of the local area.
+It also has the bonus of making experiences cheaper than traditional school trips, making them more accessible for those in school whose parents may not be able to afford to send them away or schools that can’t organize trips anywhere outside the local area.

-It isn’t just in schools where AR and VR can be useful in aiding learning.
+It isn’t just in schools where AR and VR can aid learning.
 Both can be very helpful when it comes to training in the workplace too.

-On the one hand, you have AR, which can help enhance on the job training by augmenting the environment in which training takes place, maybe by showing trainees instructions onscreen while they are performing a task (arrows pointing where to go, highlighting areas of interest etc).
-It will help trainees retain information and minimise the need to sit down learn and then go and put it to use practically, leaving less chance of a disconnect.
+On the one hand, you have AR, which can help enhance on-the-job training by augmenting the environment in which training takes place, maybe by showing trainees instructions onscreen while performing a task (arrows pointing where to go, highlighting areas of interest, etc.).
+It will help trainees retain information and minimize the need to sit down, learn, and then put it practically to use, leaving less chance of a disconnect.

 In terms of VR, it is the perfect environment to help simulate dangerous scenarios or situations that may be difficult to replicate in real life.

-Imagine being a firefighter and being able to train in a VR simulation of a forest fire, instead of just passively watching videos and not having any type of experience until the day comes that you need to actually put one out, it will make firefighters so much better prepared, which could be the difference in saving lives.
+Imagine being a firefighter and being able to train in a VR simulation of a forest fire instead of just passively watching videos and not having any experience until the day comes that you need to put one out.
+It will make firefighters so much better prepared, which could be the difference in saving lives.

-The above examples are just a few ways in which VR and AR can help to enrich the world of education and make it so much more effective, more engaging, and more in line with today’s increasingly tech-focused world.
+The above examples are just a few ways in which VR and AR can help enrich the education world and make it much more effective, engaging, and in line with today’s increasingly tech-focused world.